Hoonah Police Department: Line of duty deaths

 Sergeant Wallace was a former All-American college wrestler and had served with HPD for over three years.
 He was survived by his 12-year-old daughter, his mother, several siblings, and extended family.
 Officer Tokuoka, a former USMC boxer and special operations Marine had served HPD for eighteen months as both a reserve and active officer.
 He was survived by his wife, two daughters, two sons, his father, several siblings, and extended family.
 The murders of the two officers in the agency with four full-time officers was the largest per capita loss of life by any law enforcement agency in Alaska law enforcement history and triggered the largest deployment of law enforcement personnel in rural Alaska history.

 The funeral of the two fallen officers was the largest police funeral in Alaska history and the biggest gathering ever in Hoonah history.
 It was held in the Hoonah High School gym and attended by Alaska Governor Sean Parnell and US Senator Lisa Murkowski, along with over 1100 people, including local, state and federal law enforcement officers from across Alaska, along with law enforcement from Canada and the lower forty eight states.
 The State of Alaska provided a free ferry to get the officers' remains to Hoonah for the funeral and to bring persons attending the ceremony to Hoonah.

 Officer Tokuoka was posthumously awarded the Police Medal of Honor and Sergeant Wallace was posthumously awarded the Police Distinguished Service Award.
-Both officers were also were posthumously awarded Police Purple Hearts.
+Both officers were also posthumously awarded Police Purple Hearts.
 The Hoonah City Council proclaimed the day of the funeral, September eighth as Officer Matthew Tokuoka and Sergeant Anthony Wallace Memorial Day.